 Number Course Credits

 Choirs

 CR109 Chapel Choir 1-1

-CR209 Schola Cantorum 1-1

-CR309 Symphonic Choir (1) 1-1-1-1
+CR309 Symphonic Choir 1 - 1 - 1 - 1 - 1 - 1

 Applied m usic and diction

 VC101 Voice Primary (2) 2-2-2-2-2-2-2-2

-PI103 Piano Secondary (2) English & Italian Diction (3) 1-1-1-1
+PI103 Piano Secondary (2) 1-1-1-1

-VC115 English & Italian Diction (3) 2
+VC115 English & Italian Diction 2

-VC116 French & German Diction (3) 2
+VC116 French & German Diction (5) 2

 MT207 Music Theater Vocal Coaching 3

 Theory an d music history courses

 TH141/2 Musicianship I/II 4-4

 TH241 Musicianship III 4

 MH247/8 Music Historiography I/II 3-3

 TH342 Contemporary Trends 3

 MH345 Music History Since 1900 3

-111010 Theory level I 3
+Theory level I elective 3

 Theory level II elective 3

 Music history elective 3

-Profession nal studies courses
+Profession al studies courses

 MT101 Body Awareness 2

 MT109, 110 Ballet I/II 2-2

 MT209, 210 Tap Dance I/II 2-2

-AR216/316 Acting I/II 3-3
+MT216/217 Acting for the Music Theater Major I/II 3-3

 MT309, 310 Jazz Dance I/II 2-2

 MT335 Speech for the Actor 3

 MT480 Dance for the Performing Artist 2

 MT492 Singing Actor: Music Theater 3

 MT496 Workshop in Music Theater 3

-MT493 Music Theater Production(4) 2
+MT493 Music Theater Production (4) 2

-Arte & Sci ences courses
+Arts & Sci ences courses

 AR315 History of American Music Theater 3

 LL131 English Composition 3

-LL131 LL227 Drama as Literature з 3
+LL227 Drama as Literature 3

-LL&& / з 3

-History elective
+History elective 3

 Social/behavioral/natural science elective 3

-Elementary foreign language I/II 3-3 3
+Elementary foreign language I/II 3-3

 Literature or philosophy elective 3

-Free election 0
+Free electi

 Free electives 6

-- 1. For a student who undertakes a full-time, 12-credit internship, a semester of CR309, Symphonic Choir, may be waived. - 2.
-For pianists, Voice Primary becomes Piano Primary, and Piano Secondary becomes Voice Secondary. - VC115 and VC116 are required for voice primary students only.
+- 1. For a student who undertakes a full-time, 12-credit internship, a semester of CR309, Symphonic Choir, may be waived. - For pianists, Voice Primary becomes Piano Primary, and Piano Secondary becomes Voice Secondary. - VC115 and VC116 are required for voice primary students only.
 Organ and piano primary students may substitute three additional credits of free electives. - 4.
 A student must earn credit for participation in the cast or chorus of a music theater or opera production, which carries two credits on the Westminster campus.
 This requirement may also be met by participation in a role when a student is cast in a Lawrenceville music theater production, which carries two credits for Westminster students. - 5.
 At the end of the sophomore year, music theater majors must pass a performance jury (distinct from applied music juries) in order to demonstrate proficiency as singing actors.
 Students who do not pass this jury may, at the sole discretion of the Music Theater Program Committee, be dismissed from the major or placed on probation for a semester or year, at the end of which period a comparable jury must be passed. - 6.
-A senior recital must be authorized by the primary department and presented by each student.
+A senior recital must be authorized by the primary department and presented by each student. - 7.
+Program requirements must be met in weekly Music Theater Lab.

-BACHELOR OF ARTS IN MUSIC-(B.A.M.)
+BACHELOR OF ARTS IN MUSIC (B.A.M.)